Plesiopharos

-Plesiopharos (derived from the Greek words πλησίος (plesios), "close" and φάρος (pharos), "lighthouse", because its holotype was found in the vicinity of a lighthouse + [from São Pedro de] Moel) is an extinct plesiosaur that lived in what is now Portugal, in the Early Jurassic.
+Plesiopharos (derived from the Greek words πλησίος (plesios), "close" and φάρος (pharos), "lighthouse", because its holotype was found in the vicinity of a lighthouse + [from São Pedro de] Moel) is an extinct genus of plesiosaur from the Early Jurassic Coimbra Formation of Portugal.
 Specifically, it was discovered in São Pedro de Moel, Marinha Grande, from which the type species' binomial name, Plesiopharos moelensis, derives from.

 At the time of its publication (2021), this plesiosaur was the most complete and oldest known from the Iberian Peninsula.

 Discovery

-The fossils were found by two collectors, António Silva (1999) and Vítor Teixeira (2012) and who donated them to the Lourinhã Museum in 2017 and were completely prepared in the Dino Parque laboratory.
+The fossils were found by two collectors, António Silva (1999) and Vítor Teixeira (2012) who donated them to the Lourinhã Museum in 2017, and were completely prepared in the Dino Parque laboratory.

 Description

 The Plesiopharos holotype (ML 2302) consists of parts of the fin of the arm (humerus and radius), of the right leg (femur), pelvic girdle (pubis, ilium and ischium) of the thorax (vertebrae, ribs and gastralia) and of the neck (cervical vertebra).
 It would be an adult animal with an estimated size between 2.5 and 2.8 m.